gubbin-io/Gubbin/README.md

 # Gubbin

-The best place to discover and join clubs and societies available to you.
+Discover and engage with clubs and societies that interest you.

 ## Conventions